amnezia-vpn/amnezia.org-content/docs/en/instructions/25_stfp_mount_disk/25_stfp_mount_disk.md

 You can find instructions on "How to create file storage" [here].

-On the home screen at the bottom, click on the settings icon (far right).
+At the bottom, click on the settings icon.

 ![instruction 1](https://raw.githubusercontent.com/amnezia-vpn/amnezia.org-content/master/docs/en/instructions/25_stfp_mount_disk/img/stftpmd_en_1.png)